 Talk Data to Me: Does Using a Mobile App Impact Substitute Fill Rates?

-A recent Talk Data to Me blog explored the importance of substitute teacher engagement in maximizing your organization’s absence fill rate.
+Back in 2020, we explored the importance of substitute teacher engagement in maximizing your organization’s absence fill rate.
 But what about the way substitutes accept jobs in your district?
 Can that impact fill rates as well?

 Spoiler alert: Yes.

-Data from a recent Frontline survey of substitute teachers tells us that substitutes prefer to receive absence notifications through a mobile app rather than text message, phone call, or internet browser by a ratio of 4:1.
+Data from a Frontline survey of substitute teachers tells us that substitutes prefer to receive absence notifications through a mobile app rather than text message, phone call, or internet browser by a ratio of 4:1.
 That becomes even clearer when you look at fill rates for schools where substitutes have adopted mobile.

 Fill Rate – The proportion of absences requiring a substitute that are filled by a substitute teacher

 There is a clear positive relationship between substitute mobile adoption and fill rate.
 The larger the proportion of an organization’s substitute teacher pool that fills absences via the mobile app, the higher that organization’s fill rate tends to be.

 “Hold up,” you might say.
 “You can’t be sure that’s happening because the substitutes are using the mobile app.”

 Sure, there may be other factors at play.
 Higher substitute pay, school culture, and even whether or not a district is located in a current COVID hot spot may impact fill rates.
 But given that mobile functionality makes it easier to accept jobs and that substitutes overwhelmingly say they prefer a mobile app to receive notifications, the data here points to increased substitute engagement.
 And we do know that a more engaged substitute pool leads to higher fill rates.

 What You Can Do